WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - Type: `boolean`
 - Required: No

-If passed as either `true` or `false`, controls the internal editing state of the component to respectively show or not to show the URL input field.
+Controls the internal editing state of the component.
+If passed as either `true` or `false` will respectively show or hide the URL input field.

 ### createSuggestion